Director Biographies

 Ronnie Cohen, J.D., LL.M..
 (Vice President) is a Professor Emerita of Business Law at Christopher Newport University She was the Director of the Luter School of Business from 2012-2015.
 She has published numerous scholarly articles in business law and critical legal studies.
 She served three terms on the Gloucester County School Board.
 She is a licensed attorney in Virginia and provides pro bono services to several non-profit organizations in Gloucester.

-Colleen Betti is a doctoral candidate in anthropology at the University of North Carolina at Chapel Hill.
-Her research focuses on the archaeology of three Black schoolhouses in Gloucester County, including Woodville.
+Colleen Betti, PhD has a doctorate in anthropology at the University of North Carolina at Chapel Hill.
+Her dissertation research focused on the archaeology of three Black schoolhouses in Gloucester County, including Woodville.
 Colleen is originally from Fairfax County, Virginia, but has been working on archaeological projects in Gloucester since 2010.
+She is currently employed as an archaeologist in Maryland.

 Deborah O. Billups, MS Ed (Old Dominion University), is a native of Gloucester County.
 She retired with over 30 years of service as a Department of the Army Civilian working in support of Soldier training and education worldwide.
 She currently volunteers with the Woodville Rosenwald Foundation, the Gloucester Museum Foundation, and the Gloucester Union Relief Association Youth Programs.